P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 # PeyangSuperbAntiCheat(PSAC) English Documentation

-**WARNING: This repository has jokes in commit messages by developer(and little contributor).
+**WARNING: This repository has jokes in commit messages and source by developer(and a little contributor).
 If you want to introduce an anti-cheat plugin with high detection rate, please do not use this plugin.**

 ## Introduction